radzhome/django_sso_service/README.md

 * Firefox did not like password fields in an iframe
 * Safari did not like iframes coming from different domains that had input
+* Server passes cookies which are saved in local storage on login
+* logout - remove cookies + local storage
-* TODO: Next - need to see if cookies are best way to pass things from server and save to local storage.
+* TODO: Next - janrain traditional login working + jwt token saved to local torage

 ### Setup